ckuelker/quick-guide-en-us/Dev/License/check-github-license.md

 licenses and how to verify (**without guarantee**) that a project license is detected.

-# The Quick Guide
+## The Quick Guide

 1. Choose a recent operating system, such as Debian Bullseye
 2. Install the `licensee` dependencies: `aptitude install ruby-rugged`
 3. Install `licensee` using the Ruby gem: `gem install --user-install licensee`
 4. Run `licensee` on the `LICENSE` file (not on the uncommitted changes repository): `cd repository;licensee detect LICENSE`.
+5. If files like `COPYING` and `LICENSE` are selected properly, dual-licensed projects are also possible: "CC-BY-SA-4.0, GFDL-1.3 licenses found".

-# The longer Explanation
+## The longer Explanation

 1. When a license is selected during project creation, _github.com_ automatically creates a license file named `LICENSE`.
 Selectable licenses